opencv/opencv/modules/ml/doc/random_trees.rst

     Get a prediction for each vector, which is oob relative to the i-th tree, using the very i-th tree.

 #.
-    After all the trees have been trained, for each vector that has ever been oob, find the class-"winner" for it (the class that has got the majority of votes in the trees where the vector was oob) and compare it to the ground-truth response.
+    After all the trees have been trained, for each vector that has ever been oob, find the class-*winner* for it (the class that has got the majority of votes in the trees where the vector was oob) and compare it to the ground-truth response.

 #.
-    Compute the classification error estimate as ratio of the number of misclassified oob vectors to all the vectors in the original data.
+    Compute the classification error estimate as a ratio of the number of misclassified oob vectors to all the vectors in the original data.
 In case of regression, the oob-error is computed as the squared error for oob vectors difference divided by the total number of vectors.

+For the random trees usage example, please, see letter_recog.cpp sample in OpenCV distribution.

 **References:**

 *
-    Machine Learning, Wald I, July 2002.
+    *Machine Learning*, Wald I, July 2002.

     http://stat-www.berkeley.edu/users/breiman/wald2002-1.pdf

 *
-    Looking Inside the Black Box, Wald II, July 2002.
+    *Looking Inside the Black Box*, Wald II, July 2002.

     http://stat-www.berkeley.edu/users/breiman/wald2002-2.pdf

 *
-    Software for the Masses, Wald III, July 2002.
+    *Software for the Masses*, Wald III, July 2002.

     http://stat-www.berkeley.edu/users/breiman/wald2002-3.pdf